-I shall now describe the second seance which care off some two evenings after the one described.
-To medium, being adjusted as before, the circle joint hands and the light was extinguished.
-We was elient some minutes, and then the tall looks bounded upon the floor, and as before, plant round the room, satuting each one by name.
-He also placed his hands on the heads of each, uring and answering questions and proving himself to be a spirit of great intelligence, goodness and profound philosophy.
-I may at some future time give to the public some of the words of wisdom that Nimwales so freely dispensed to those present.
-Having occ. pled the minds of the spectators with his versule wit, he asked a stranger, whose name I would not if I could give, if he loved music; he said no, not much.
-I then spoke and remarked, "I am exceed. ingly fond of music, and little Swiss knows I amplease give us some more of your angelic musilittle Swiss."
-The little minstrel again picked to the accordeon, playing as on the previous occasion with unearthly sweetness and power.
-Much of the time she would seem to fly around the room like t bird, touching every note with the magic power of a scraph!
+I shall now describe the second seance which the off some two evenings after the one described.
+To medium, being adjusted as before, the circle joinhands and the light was extinguished.
+We very slient some minutes, and then the tall lines. bounded upon the floor, and as before, plane round the room, satuting each one by name.
+He also pisced his hands on the heads of each, uting and answering questions and proving himself to be a spirit of great intelligence, goodness and protons philosophy.
+I may at some future time give to the public some of the words of wisdom that Nimvake so freely dispensed to those present.
+Having terpled the minds of the spectators with his versall, wit, he asked a stranger, whose name I would be if I could give, if he loved music; he said no, not mesch.
+I then spoke and remarked, "I am exceed, ingly fond of music, and little Swiss knows I am please give us some more of your angelic must little Swim."
+The little minstrel again picked to the accordeon, playing as on the previous occasion with uneartisty sweetness and power.
+Much of the time she would seem to fly around the room like ; bird, touching every note with the magic power of a seraph!
 It seemed natural, that such music, such harmony, should attract a bright spirit throng.
-Her notes of music would vary with such exquisite skill, that human language can only faintly portray it.
-She would begin playing ordinarily loud, and then her tones with a quivering, vibrating softness would imperceptibly almost, melt into, and blend with the air.
+Her notes of music would vary with such exquisite skill. that human language can only faintly portray it She would begin playing ordinarily loud, and then her tones with a quivering, vibrating softness would imperceptibly almost, melt into, and blend with the air.
 Then again, she would bring back the notes to the fulness of dynamic force that might be heard hundreds of yards distant!
-Little Ewiss now ceased to play, and passed around the room, touching each one there with her delicate fingers.
-There were many peculiar traits of sweetness and innocence embodied in her words, which I have not time to notice in detail now.
+Little fiwiss now ceased to play, and passed around the room, touching each one there with her delicate fingers.
+There were many peculiar traits of sweetness and imposses embodied in her words, which I have not time to notice in detail now.

 Now the spirits began to visit their respective relatives and friends again.
-Now came again a female to me, pressing my face with her hands with intense affection.
+Now came again ; female to me, pressing my face with her hands with intense affection.
 I asked, who is this?
-She replace distinctly, "Eliza!"
+She replied distinctly, "Eliza!"
 I knew then that it was my wife.
-She then placed her forehead affections of against mine, and placing her hands with eard affection on each side of my face, kissed me fir times.
+She then placed her forehead affectionately against mine, and placing her hands with comi affection on each side of my face, kined me six times.
 Oh, how affectionate! how real!
-I said "Eliza, I am glad you are with me; are you as:
+I mit "Eliza, I am glad you are with me; are you are often with me?"
+She said, "I am always with

-Next came a spirit with larger hands, laving them palpably and affectionately on my head, and as he laid his hands on my head, he exclaimed, "Brother!"
-Who, I inquired, is this?
-He replied instantly, "Alfred."
-I then knew it was Alfred Mann!
-He was so much affected at meeting me. that he could not say more.
+Next came a spirit with larger hands, laying them palpably and affectionately on my head, and as he laid his hands on my head, he exclaimed, "Boyther !"
+Who, I inquired is this?
+He replied instantly, "Alfred" I then knew it was Alfred Mann!
+He was so much affected at meeting me that he could not say more.